toffn/Project3_UntitledOperationwithCats/README.md

 # Project3_UntitledOperationwithCats
-This repository contains planning material for Project 3, which so far is an untitled Operation-like game with cats.
+The idea for this project is to create an Operation-like game in Processing, except the theme is revamped and concerned with cleaning up nature instead of a person’s internal organs.
+Ideally the user would drag and drop misplaced items and be sorting waste.
+Life points are lost if they bump into the garden cats.
+The timer for the game can be reset with the push of a button, or rapidly increased/decreased with a potentiometer.